Fishing in Freshwater

 First Tip: Safety Is Paramount

-As we mentioned above, it’s crucial to acquire the correct fishing license and check the different state fishing regulations before setting out to fish.
+As we mentioned above, it’s crucial to acquire the correct license, so check the different state regulations, such as Pennsylvania’s and Florida’s fishing license, before setting out to fish.
 You don’t want to go fishing without a license since it may get you into trouble.
 Therefore, we suggest you abide by local laws and avoid fishing in areas with no restrictions.

 Next, look up the weather patterns online before setting off on your adventure.
 Avoid fishing if the forecast predicts a lightning thunderstorm, and if it does start while you’re out, return to shore quickly.